 Office hours: Tuesday, 4:30 p.m.- 6:30 p.m.; Thursday, 4:30 p.m.- 6:30 p.m.; by appointment also

 Ph.D., University of Massachusetts Amherst; M.S., National University of Singapore; B.Eng., Wuhan University

 I believe in marketing is both an art and a science.
 My teaching and research interests combine my IT and analytic background with marketing applications.
 I want to teach students practical skills to prepare them to excel in a professional environment outside the classroom.

 I have experience working in the Marketing Analytic consulting and IT consulting industries.
 My job responsibilities focus on designing and managing analytic projects, performing quantitative studies, designing e-business strategy and analyzing IT performance for finance sector clients.
 My clients include Bank of America, IBM, MayBank (Singapore) and OCBC Bank (Singapore).

 What I Love About Emmanuel:

-I just joined Emmanuel last week.
+I joined Emmanuel in 2013.
 I feel colleagues are very supportive.